mczernyk/Stackathon/README.md

+#MEXTRIX

-MEXTRIX - Track Bitmex whale activity and liquidations in real time.
+##Track Bitmex whale activity and liquidations in real time.

-"The whales do not sing because they have an answer, they sing because they have a song."
+> "The whales do not sing because they have an answer, they sing because they have a song."

 -Gregory Colbert

 What can we learn from watching whales?
-MEXTRIX provides Bitmex Orderbook data in real time as well as notifications for trades greater than 100,000 contracts and liquidations.
-What does it all mean?
+MEXTRIX provides a visualization of Bitmex Orderbook data in real time as well as notifications for trades greater than 100,000 contracts and liquidations.

+_What does it all mean?_

 That is for you to decide.

 <img src="./public/Screen Shot 2020-03-16 at 2.32.07 AM.png">